- Nelson and Abel Tasman

 Board your twin-engine jet boat and speed across crystal-clear Lake Wakatipu at breath-taking speed, surrounded by majestic mountains and mesmerising scenery.
 Zoom under the Kawarau Dam onto the deep green waters of The Kawarau River, complete with lots of 360° spins.
 You will then arrive at the pier for a complimentary view from Queenstown's Underwater Observatory.

-Enjoy a 13km bike ride (approx. 1.5hrs) from Arrowtown through to the Kawarau Bungy Bridge.
-Departing Arrowtown, you'll follow the Arrow River trail downstream, crossing five bridges - including two iconic suspension bridges.
-The ride is grade 1-2 with some undulating hills along the way, and the scenery is absolutely spectacular.
+Enjoy a 13km bike ride from Arrowtown through to the Kawarau Bungy Bridge.
+Departing Arrowtown, you’ll follow the Arrow River trail downstream.
+The ride is grade 1-2 with some undulating hills along the way.
+You’ll have the option to cycle further along the Gibbston trail to the wineries, where you can enjoy a wine or cheese tasting.

 Offering unrivalled access to Milford Sound and the Fiordland region, Fiordland Discovery’s Fiordland Jewel boat features a hot tub, helipad, king suite and cuisine made using seasonal, locally-sourced produce.